Layr-Labs/incredible-squaring-avs/README.md

 That method makes several checks on the taskResponse, stores the responses metadata and emits a TaskResponded event, that will be catched by the challenger (see challenger section to continue).

 The third case of the main loop is the one which spawns new tasks every 10 seconds for the operators top complete, calling aggregator [`sendNewTask()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/aggregator/aggregator.go#L258-L297).
 There the aggregator calls the [`CreateNewTask()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/contracts/src/IncredibleSquaringTaskManager.sol#L99-L103) of the on-chain Task Manager contract, that stores a hash of the new task and emits a NewTaskCreated event, that will be catched by the challenger (see challenger section to continue).
-After that call to the Task Manager, the aggregator will initialize a new task in the bls aggregation service, where the operators will send their signed response to the created task.
+After that call to the Task Manager, the aggregator will initialize a new task in the BLS aggregation service, where the operators will send their signed response to the created task.

 ### Challenger